kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-cluster.md

 <h1>Compatibility with the deprecated v1beta1 contract</h1>

-In order to ease the transition for providers, the v1beta2 version of the Cluster API contract _temporarily_ preserve compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in August 2026.
+In order to ease the transition for providers, the v1beta2 version of the Cluster API contract _temporarily_ preserves compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in August 2026.

 With regards to terminal failures:

-In case an infrastructure provider reports that a InfraCluster resource is in a state that cannot be recovered (terminal failure) by setting `status.failureReason` and `status.failureMessage` as defined by the deprecated v1beta1 contract, the "core" Cluster controller will surface those info in the corresponding fields in the Cluster's `status.deprecatd.v1beta1` struct.
+In case an infrastructure provider reports that a InfraCluster resource is in a state that cannot be recovered (terminal failure) by setting `status.failureReason` and `status.failureMessage` as defined by the deprecated v1beta1 contract, the "core" Cluster controller will surface those info in the corresponding fields in the Cluster's `status.deprecated.v1beta1` struct.

 However, those info won't have any impact on the Cluster lifecycle as before.

-After compatibility with the deprecated v1beta1 contract will be removed, `status.failureReason` and `status.failureMessage` fields in the InfraCluster resource will be ignored and Cluster's `status.deprecatd.v1beta1` struct will be dropped.
+After compatibility with the deprecated v1beta1 contract will be removed, `status.failureReason` and `status.failureMessage` fields in the InfraCluster resource will be ignored and Cluster's `status.deprecated.v1beta1` struct will be dropped.

 </aside>